djblackett/djblackett/README.md

 As of now (Nov 2021), I'm digging more into web development so I can build UIs that interface with my backend apps.
 Java has taken a bit of a back seat to this for the moment, but the goal is to integrate them.

-I am currently a content writer for JetBrains Academy.
+I am currently a content writer for JetBrains Academy/Hyperskill, where I write articles and practice exercises about Java.
+Most of my content so far has been about new features added in Java since Java 9.

 I’m looking to collaborate on anything interesting.
-- 📫 How to reach me ...

 <!---
 djblackett/djblackett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.